Watkins Memorial Band History

 After the 2013-14 school year, Mr. Young retired from the program, briefly passing the baton to Mr. Ken Will and Mr. Ken Hoffman.
-In 2015, Mr. Robert Davis was tapped to lead the band program at Watkins Memorial High School, and Mr. Phillip Showalter was chosen to lead the middle school band program.
-Mr. Showalter also serves as the Associate Director of the Marching Warriors.
-Additional band staff includes Mr. Ross Musick, Director of Percussion, and Ms. Sara Haley and Mrs. Michelle Jones, who direct our guard.
+In 2015, Mr. Robert Davis was named Director of Bands at Watkins Memorial High School.
+In 2019 Mrs. Stephanie Smiley joined the program as Associate Director of Bands, focusing on beginning bands and middle school ensembles.
+Additional band staff includes Mr. Ross Musick, Director of Percussion, and Mrs. Michelle Jones, who leads our guard.
 In the spring of 2017, Watkins Memorial's Wind Ensemble traveled to Chicago, Illinois to perform and attend educational clinics.

-Since the current OMEA State Marching Band Finals format was created in 1992, the Marching Warriors have appeared at the event 19 times, most recently with their program "Tapestry: We are one." in November of 2018.
+Since the current OMEA State Marching Band Finals format was created in 1992, the Marching Warriors have appeared at the event 19 times, most recently with their program "Nevermore." in November of 2019 (OMEA State Finals did not take place in 2020 due to the COVID-19 pandemic).
 In 2017, the band participated in their first ever Mid States Band Association competition at Bellbrook High School near Dayton.
 In 2017 and 2018, the band began participating in the Mid States Band Association (MSBA) circuit, finishing 3rd overall at the 2018 Bellbrook Invitational in 2018.
 The band also participated in their first ever MSBA Finals event in 2018, finishing 11th in the AAAA class against bands from Ohio, Kentucky, and Indiana.

 In early 2019, the band program took delivery of brand new marching band uniforms from DeMoulin Bros. and company.
 The new uniforms feature a jacket with a white shoulder span and a placard drop of gold fading up to white crossed by three black stripes and three gold buttons opposite a field of black.
 A bold spear logo adorns the chest and gauntlets fade from a gold upper to a white lower, paired with white gloves.
 The jackets are worn with black bibbers, black shakos with gold trim and a spear, and bright gold plumes.